fortheusers/switch-hbas-repo/README.md

 ### CI Updates
 If the `version` key is bumped, the package will be rebuilt by the CI, including the re-sourcing and re-downloading of any required assets.
 See the [Spinarak Wiki](https://gitlab.com/4TU/spinarak/-/wikis/pkgbuild.json-specification) for more detailed information on pkgbuild keys and assets.

 If the `version` key is not bumped, you can still force a manual update by including the name of the package in your git commit.
-Eg. if my commit message was "fix file layout issue in vgedit", the precesense of the string `vgedit` in the commit will ensure that the package is rebuilt.
+Eg. if my commit message was "fix file layout issue in vgedit", the presence of the string `vgedit` in the commit will ensure that the package is rebuilt.

 ### Migration script
 For migrating an existing package into a pkgbuild, you can run `python3 stage_update.py <package name>` and a template directory, pkgbuild.json, and assets will be created.
 It includes both an example for extracting a zip, or a simple one-file download.